Sued for Debt in Iowa? Here's What to Do Next

 Iowa Consumer Fraud Act

 In addition to the federal FDCPA, Iowa has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

 How long do I have to respond in Iowa?